billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 My role is to replace the missing technical founder once a company decides engineering deserves real, paid investment.

-## AI Does Not Make Everyone a Technical Founder
+## AI Does Not Make Everyone a Technical Founder Now

 One place I would push back a bit is the role AI is going to play here.